OreOliciouZ/MotD.md/Space Engineers.md

 !discord

-For more commands pls visit our Discord https://discord.gg/asRaJG9zCc
+For more commands please visit our [Discord](https://discord.gg/asRaJG9zCc)

 ## Support